 In January of 2010, Bill self-published a 210-page book on the U.S. economy titled What Goes Up Eventually Comes Down.
 It turned out to be a positive and rewarding project and success.

-Bill Helming is the founder, chairman and CEO of the Rolling Plains Companies and a soon to be launched (in the first half of 2016) startup and large-scale, privately owned and vertically integrated, sustainable and cost plus farming, cattle feeding, beef packing, chicken production and processing, hamburger and chicken restaurant food merchandizing and a solar, wind and renewable energy company.
+Bill Helming is the founder, chairman and CEO of the Rolling Plains Companies and a soon to be launched (in the last half of 2017) startup and large-scale, privately owned and vertically integrated, sustainable and cost plus farming, cattle feeding, beef packing, chicken production and processing, hamburger and chicken restaurant food merchandizing and a solar, wind and renewable energy company.
 This project, dream and vision represents a culmination of Bill’s life work since graduating from the University of Nevada, Reno.

 Marsha Webster is the CFO for the Gold Office of J.D.
 Heiskell & Company located in Ankeny, IA.
 J.D.
 Heiskell is a 127-year-old grain and commodity trading business that also operates livestock feed manufacturing and trans-loading facilities in eight western states, three eastern states and exports grains and commodities to Mexico, the Pacific Rim and the Far East.
 The Gold office markets and exports Distillers Grains as well as operates 4 livestock feed manufacturing facilities in the Northeast US.
 She was previously the Group Controller – Fresh Meats Division of Tyson, Inc. in Dakota Dunes, South Dakota.
 Tyson Fresh Meats is the largest Beef Processor and the second largest Pork Processor in the U.S. Prior to her position with Tyson she worked as the CFO of MD Instruments, 1stAg, Inc. and Premium Standard Farms.
 Marsha was one of the original members of the team that built Premium Standard Farms, a closed-system vertically integrated swine operations that over a 6-year period built a live swine operation from zero to 120,000 sows, an 8,000/day packing plant, and 2 feed mills to support the production.
 Marsha received her MBA and undergraduate degrees from Western Illinois University.

-Sara Wyant is President of Agri-Pulse Communications, Inc., a diversified communications firm with offices in Washington, D.C., and Camdenton, Missouri.
+Sara Wyant is President of Agri-Pulse Communications, Inc., a communications firm with offices in Washington, D.C., and Camdenton, Missouri.
 As a veteran farm policy reporter, she is well recognized on Capitol Hill, as well as with farm and commodity associations across the country.

 Her newsletter and website, Agri-Pulse, includes the latest updates on farm policy, commodity and conservation programs, trade, food safety, rural development, and environmental and regulatory programs.

 In 2015, Wyant was named to the annual Folio: “Top Women in Media” recognition in the Entrepreneurs category.
-She has been awarded a producer communications award from the United Soybean Board, an Oscar in Agriculture award for excellence in agricultural reporting from the American Agricultural Editors’ Association and a leadership award from Agriculture Future of America.
+She has been awarded a producer communications award from the United Soybean Board, an Oscar in Agriculture award for excellence in agricultural reporting from the American Agricultural Editor's Association and a leadership award from Agriculture Future of America.
 In 2013, Wyant was recognized for outstanding service to agriculture by the Missouri Farm Bureau.